Sumitchongder/dew-p-qfl-unlearning/results/README.md

-Subsequent code corrections (the QFIM `/4`-factor fix, removal of the NumPy simulation backend so the circuit is simulated in Qiskit only, the default switch from von Neumann entropy to concurrence in the entanglement weight, the Appendix-C-exact dataset generator, and the logistic-regression shadow-model membership-inference attacker matching Appendix D) are maintained in `src/qflewp/` for future experiments and extensions, and are documented in `docs/METHODOLOGY.md`.
+Subsequent code corrections (the QFIM `/4`-factor fix, removal of the NumPy simulation backend so the circuit is simulated in Qiskit only, the default switch from von Neumann entropy to concurrence in the entanglement weight, the Appendix-C-exact dataset generator, the logistic-regression shadow-model membership-inference attacker matching Appendix D, and the addition of a separate `forgetting_output_divergence` metric implementing Section 5.4's output-distribution-divergence wording literally alongside the `forgetting_score` metric that actually produced the numbers below) are maintained in `src/qflewp/` for future experiments and extensions, and are documented in `docs/METHODOLOGY.md`.
 The exact configuration that produced the numbers in this directory is recorded in `configs/paper_v1.yaml`.